mosesokemwa/mosesokemwa.github.io/content/my-dev-wishlist.md

 #### Jetbrains Editor
 Need I say more.. this is here because I use there tools, the intergration is convinient for me.
 I can't seem to find a way to buy a licence for a user, however you can do the same thing as with digital ocean.
 Find the store <a href="https://www.jetbrains.com/store/#edition=personal">here</a>
-You can get a license for the pack, mine includes cosists of GoLand and Pycharm.
+You can get a license for the pack, mine includes cosists of GoLand and Pycharm

+#### Wakatime
+Tracking time spent writing code is importatn to me, first I get to see how much time is spent on code vs meetings.
+Second, I get bragging rights within my Wakatime time team when I consistently have the highest coding time.

 This lsit is endless but I will add more with time